unanoc/assets-manager/README.md

 The repository contains a several subprojects:

 - `API` - RESTful API for managing/validating assets.
-- `Worker` - Github Bot for Pull Requests to Trust Wallet Assets repository.
+- `Consumer` - Github Bot for Pull Requests to Trust Wallet Assets repository.
 It receives Github events from MQ and does appropriate logic.
 - `Web` - Web application to help adding new tokens and managing the Trust Wallet assets repository.

 ## Local development